alephium/www/src/content/blog/2023-09-04_Zealy-Quests-are-coming--d0f40dbb66f3/index.md

 description: 'As the community expands, and more non-tech people join us, we need different tools, and different ways of showing, exploring and…'
 ---

-As the community expands, and more non-tech people join us, we need different tools, and different ways of showing, exploring and…

----

 ### Zealy Quests are coming!

 <figure id="e7da" class="graf graf--figure graf-after--h3">